LED bulbs can either be dimmable or non-dimmable.

 What Happens If You Dim A Non-Dimmable LED Bulb?

-What happens with a non-dimmable LED when you try to dim it will likely depend on the type of dimmer driver being used.
+What happens with a non-dimmable LED when you try to dim it will depend on the type of dimmer driver being used – it will either:

-They’ll overheat due to not being designed to handle the varying current.
-So while they won’t get anywhere near as hot as other lightbulb types, this will cause the components to wear out faster.
+That’s because they aren’t designed to handle the varying current.
+So while they won’t get anywhere near as hot as other light bulb types, this will cause the components to wear out faster.

 It’s worth noting that overheating in this way can make using other types of non-dimmable light bulbs dangerous.